 If you’re going for a day hike in the winter and there’s a chance of snow, you’ll want trousers with some good thermal protection so that you don’t catch a cold when you walk through snow.
 You’ll also want a pair that’s water-resistant or even waterproof, since you’ll likely come across some water – same goes for if you’re hiking in rainy weather.
 You’ll also want to make sure your trousers are breathable, so they don’t get too hot.

-If you’re hiking in the summer then you may not want to wear trousers, or at least not for the whole hike, and there are some outdoor trousers available that actually zip off at the knee so that you can wear them as shorts if you get too hot, which is super handy.
+If you’re hiking in the summer then you may not want to wear trousers, or at least not for the whole hike, and there are some outdoor trousers available that actually zip off at the knee so that you can wear them as shorts if you get too hot, which we have and we think they’re super handy.

 What to bring with you on a hike